-Impact is not intent, it is the real-world difference your nonprofit makes, the results that flow from the work you do.
-Increasingly nonprofits, grantmakers, and government partners, are focusing on impact rather than outputs for several reasons: to report to stakeholders, make allocation decisions or to revise current programs and strategies and more.
+Impact is not intent, it is the real-world difference your nonprofit makes and the results that flow from the work you do.
+Increasingly nonprofits, grantmakers, and government partners are focusing on impact rather than outputs for several reasons: to report to stakeholders, to make allocation decisions, to revise current programs and strategies, and more.

-However, despite widespread awareness, most nonprofits do not have the necessary resources of funds and time required to perform impact evaluation consistently.
-In 2016, only 12% of nonprofit organizations allocated evaluation to their annual budgets; and of them, less than one-third have performed impact evaluation in the previous year.
+However, despite widespread awareness, most nonprofits do not have the necessary funds and time required to perform impact evaluations consistently.
+In , only 12% of nonprofit organizations allocated evaluation to their annual budgets; and of them, less than one-third had performed impact evaluation in the previous year.

-Measuring your nonprofit’s impact may not be as arduous as you expect.
+Measuring your nonprofit’s impact may not be as arduous as you believe.
 The metrics most important to identify, understand, and communicate are those which are useful and actionable.

 Simone Price is TechBridge’s Nonprofit Advisor.